ProjectEvergreen/greenwood/README.md

 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lerna.js.org/)

 ## Overview
-Greenwood is a framework focused on supporting modern web standards and development to help you build your next project.
-For more information about how to get started, read our docs, or learn more about the project and how it works, please visit our [website](https://www.greenwoodjs.io/).
+**Greenwood** is your _workbench for the web_; focused on supporting modern web standards and development to help you create your next project.
+For information on getting started, reviewing our docs, or to learn more about the project and how it works, please [visit our website](https://www.greenwoodjs.io/).

 Features:
 - ⚡ [No bundle development](https://www.greenwoodjs.io/about/how-it-works/).
 Pages are built on the fly.